 Some swimming pool disinfectants contain iodides and chlorine which can remain in the water, causing skin problems for frequent swimmers.
 Many swimmers find that the combination of hot and humid weather, the physical exercise of swimming, and chlorinated pools can cause major acne flare-ups.

 Resist picking at your skin

-Instead of picking, try rubbing ice on pustules and pimples for about five minutes twice a day.
+Instead of picking, try rubbing ice on pustules and pimples for about two minutes twice a day.
 When icing just one pimple, ice it for 3 seconds, then lift off for 3 seconds, repeat for about 2 minutes.
 Try to catch them when they are first forming and they most likely will go away.
-Apply Face Reality Acne Med or Bion Green Tea Clay Poultice on the pustule several times per day.
+Apply Face Reality Acne Med or BiON Green Tea Clay Poultice on the pustule several times per day.

 Employ the power of zinc

 According to the results of several clinical trials, zinc has been shown to be useful in treating acne.
 Some research has found zinc to be as effective as antibiotics in reducing inflamed acne.
 The recommended dosage for supplements varies (50-100 mg), but some research suggests that it is probably best to take no more than 100 mg per day as a dietary supplement.
 Excessive zinc intake may lead to deficiencies in other vitamins and minerals.
 It is best to take this with food and not on an empty stomach.

 Avoid biotin and iodine